aidenam99/Superstore-Analysis-2014-2017-/README.md

 # Superstore Performance Evaluation

-In order to evaluate store performance, we focused on the following key metrics:
+In order to evaluate store performance, I focused on the following key metrics:

 - **Sales**: Total revenue generated from all orders.
 - **Profit**: Total profit after accounting for discounts and costs.